shrey912/IGT-Internship/README.md

 # First-Impression

-This is the solution to the problem "First Impressions" given in CVPR'17, ECCV '16 & ICPR '16 and this piece of code is the partial implementation(Video Modality) of the paper [Deep Bimodal Regression for Apparent Personality Analysis](https://cs.nju.edu.cn/wujx/paper/eccvw16_APA.pdf) which is the winner of ECCV 2016
+This solution is the embodiment of the paper [Deep Bimodal Regression for Apparent Personality Analysis](https://cs.nju.edu.cn/wujx/paper/eccvw16_APA.pdf).
+The solution is based on their framework and has the potential of being altered into an API for dynamic use.

-This problem is a challenge on “first impressions”, in which participants will develop solutions for recognizing personality traits of users in short video sequences.
-They have made available a large newly collected data set sponsored by Microsoft of at least 10,000 15-second videos collected from YouTube, annotated with personality traits by AMT workers.
+This problem is a challenge on “first impressions”, which referes to the personality analysis of a person using just 15 seconds of footage but it can be extended to higher performance abilities as the time of the interview increases.
+Also it is catered through a huge dataset with 1.5 Lakh seconds of footage with 6.1 frames per second implying more than 10 Lakh frames for training and testing the model.

 The traits to be recognized will correspond to the “big five” personality traits used in psychology and well known of hiring managers using standardized personality profiling:
 * Extroversion